Security Risk Assessments

 HALOCK helps you establish the processes for monitoring and addressing risks to your organization.
 Our security risk management process ensures that risk owners are accomplishing their assigned tasks, while also providing easily maintained metrics to demonstrate that security and compliance investments are “reasonable and appropriate.”
 Based on ISO 27001 and NIST 800-30, HALOCK’s cyber security risk assessment and management methods are practical and scalable — and are easily applied in most organizations regardless of size or complexity.

-Benefits of HALOCK’s enterprise risk management approach include:
+Benefits of HALOCK’s enterprise risk management approach:

 - Facilitates “buy in” across IT, legal, financial and audit functions on what the risks are and where financial investments should be made